Bishwas-py/seord/README.md

 - Keyword SEO Score
 - Word Count Analysis
 - Checks for meta description length, placement, keyword density, and keyword frequency
+- Headings Analysis `(H1, H2, H3, H4, H5, H6)` on the basis of keyword and sub keywords, their density, and usage

 ## Usage